jasperlinthorst/reveal/README.md

 REVEAL is written in Python and C code.
 To build it, it needs Python version 2.7 and a GCC compiler.

-It also depends on the following 3d party package:
+It also depends on the libdivsufsort 2.0.1 package.
-	- libdivsufsort 2.0.1

 1) Build and install libdivsufsort 2.0.1
 To build and install libdivsufsort you need to have CMAKE.
 After that's installed do the following: